Bhaskarrao Bapurao Khatgaonkar Patil

-Bhaskarrao Bapurao Patil Khatgaonkar is an Indian politician from Maharashtra belonging to Indian National Congress who served as the Member of the Maharashtra Legislative Assembly from 1990 to 1998.
+Bhaskarrao Bapurao Patil is an Indian politician from Maharashtra belonging to Indian National Congress who served as the Member of the Maharashtra Legislative Assembly from 1990 to 1998.
 He was a member in the 12th, 13th and 15th Lok Sabha’s.
-He was also a member of Maharashtra State Assembly (M.L.A) three times.
+He was also a member of Maharashtra State Assembly (M.L.A) for 3 times.
 He was elected from the Biloli Constituency (now Deglur) in the years 1990, 1995 and 2004.

 He was a member of Committee on Commerce, Consultative Committee, Ministry of Agriculture, Committee of Defense, and Joint Committee on Salaries and Allowances of Members of Parliament during his three Lok Sabha memberships.